truehaley/wren/doc/site/values.markdown

 ## Numbers

 Like other scripting languages, Wren has a single numeric type: double-precision floating point.
-Number literals look like you expect coming from other languages:
+(Or 32-bit single precision floating point as an alternative build option) Number literals look like you expect coming from other languages: